m2ag-labs/m2ag-sqlite-remote/readme.md

 sqlite.remote v 1.0, March 22, 2020

-There is blog post at https://m2aglabs.com/2020/03/22/sqlite-remote-version-1-0/ covering latest version of this tool.
+There is a document [here](https://docs.google.com/document/d/1qks_uXbVdNxOkX6JgCFMinat4QRqYcPyqZqEM2Ep-8M/edit?usp=sharing) covering latest version of this tool.

 A Python based web service to allow remote access to an sqlite table.
 This tool is